jamesloper/blog/_posts/2021-04-05-mongodb-setup-guide-ubuntu-20.md

 ## Create the admin user

 In this section, you will configure your database to only accept username & password authentication.
-Create an `admin`
+While we are in here we might as well take care of initializing the replica set as well.
+Using your existing SSH session, connect to your database and create an `admin`
 user:

 ``` bash